format

 .format

-Set the format mode to ascii
+Set the format mode to ascii:

 .format ascii

-Set the format mode to json
+Set the format mode to json for machine-readable output:

 .format json